 Early intervention services

-The earlier you find out your child has a hearing impairment, the earlier she can begin therapy and have language to communicate with.
+The earlier you find out your child has a hearing impairment, the earlier she can begin therapy and have the language to communicate with.
 It also means you and your family can get advice and support as soon as possible, giving your child the best start in life.

 It can be hard to know what to do when you first find out your child has a hearing impairment.
 Through early intervention services, you can work with health professionals who will help you learn how to spend time with your child in ways that support his development.

 Children learn the most from the people who care for them and with whom they spend most of their time.
-When you learn some tips for playing, connecting and communicating with your child throughout the day in ways that will encourage her hearing and development, it can help her a lot.
+When you learn some tips for playing, connecting, and communicating with your child throughout the day in ways that will encourage her hearing and development, it can help her a lot.

 The team of professionals who might be involved in supporting you and your child includes: